Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-setup-and-install-wizard.md

 4. Using ```Assert()``` and ```CountRows()``` functions to check that the FluentDetailsList with requirements shown in the right panel has items.
 This could be extended to filter functions to ensure specific status of teh required components.

-5. Selection of the Next button using ```Select(Next)``` to move to the second step.
+5. Selection of the Next button using ```Select(btnNext)``` to move to the second step.

-6. Validating that the global variable has now been updated to teh second step of the Setup and Uprade wizard.
+6. Validating that the global variable has now been updated to the second step of the Setup and Upgrade wizard.

+Our [CoE Kit - Extending Test Engine](./coe-kit-extending-test-engine.md) discusses specific Power Fx steps and configuration that was applied to test the Model Driven App custom page of the Setup and Upgrade Wizard.

 ## Handling Conditional Dialogs